Online student activity analyzed with Lightspeed Alert

 Lightspeed Systems, the leader in K-12 web filtering and device management, is proud to offer solutions to enable student learning online and keep students safe without over-blocking valuable content.

-This year, we sharpened our focus on data to revolutionize K-12 school policies and instruction.
+This year, we sharpened our focus on data from online student activity to revolutionize K-12 school policies and instruction.
 Lightspeed Systems partners with more than 25,000 schools around the world, so we’re uniquely positioned to provide trend, comparative and behavioral analyses about student digital behavior.

 Collecting data on student searches and page views is key to understanding several things about education today:

-Over the course of one month, we collected the site and search data from schools using Relay.
+Over the course of one month, we collected the site and search data from schools using Lightspeed Filter (formerly Relay).
 Ready to see what we learned?
 Keep reading.

 Looking at the most common student searches, it’s clear that Google dominates the K-12 learning space.
 The No. 1 student search term is “Google Classroom” with 975,994 searches total.
 “Google Docs” and “YouTube” fall into the No. 2 and No. 3 spots in search popularity.